Dennis Brown (defensive end)

 Dennis Trammel Brown (born November 6, 1967) is an American former professional football player who was a defensive end for seven seasons with the San Francisco 49ers of the National Football League (NFL).
 He played college football for the Washington Huskies.

 Career history

 Dennis Brown played football at Long Beach Jordan High School and his strong performance earned him offers to attend various top-notch colleges, including UCLA and USC.
-He attended the University of Washington from 1986–1990 where he wore #79 and was drafted by the San Francisco 49ers in the second round of the 1990 NFL draft.
+He attended the University of Washington from 1986 to 1990 where he wore #79 and was drafted by the San Francisco 49ers in the second round of the 1990 NFL draft.
 That same year he earned the team's Rookie of the Year honors.
 In 1995, he started in Super Bowl XXIX.

 Post-NFL career

 After retirement he moved to Seattle, Washington, with his then-wife Danielle, daughter Darienne Kathleen, and his son Derrick Jonathan.
 In 1998, Danielle and Dennis divorced.
 Dennis has received the San Francisco 49ers Community Relations Alumni Service Award nine times since his NFL retirement.
 He also serves as an ambassador for USA Heads Up Football and as an alumni representative for the San Francisco 49ers.
 He served for four years on the board of the San Mateo (PAL) Police Athletic League, currently sits on the board of the San Francisco police activities league, also serves on the Players Advisory Board of the NFL Alumni Northern California, Today Dennis is a Sports Analyst for Comcast Sports Net, and host of the KNBR 49ers pre/post game shows.
 He lives in San Francisco with his second wife, Erica.